uniomni/PyARR/README_data_structure.txt

 Technically, these peaks are not exactly one up from the mean (or meadian) but they are close enough.

-If you want the exact value of the one up fromthe mean (or madian) and the Duration/Pattern that is resposible for it, you can run 2_critical_duration_patterns.py script.
+If you want the exact value of the one up from the mean (or madian) and the Duration/Pattern that is resposible for it, you can run 2_critical_duration_patterns.py script.

 It will find the critical Storm Duration/Pattern at any location in the catchment.